Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Edensor Park had a median taxpayer income of $46,511 and an average income of $59,561 in financial year 2022, based on postcode level ATO data aggregated by AreaSearch.
-This was lower than the national average, compared to Greater Sydney's median income of $56,994 and average income of $80,856 in the same period.
-By September 2025, estimates suggest the median income would be approximately $52,376 and the average income around $67,072, factoring a 12.61% growth from the Wage Price Index since financial year 2022.
-The 2021 Census figures indicated individual incomes were at the 6th percentile ($538 weekly), while household incomes were at the 54th percentile.
-In Edensor Park, 33.3% of residents (3,397 people) fell into the $1,500 - 2,999 income bracket, mirroring regional levels where 30.9% occupied this bracket.
-High housing costs consumed 15.9% of income, yet strong earnings placed disposable income at the 55th percentile.
+Edensor Park SA2 had a median taxpayer income of $46,511 and an average of $59,561 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This was lower than the national average, with Greater Sydney's median income being $56,994 and average income $80,856.
+By September 2025, estimates suggest a median income of approximately $52,376 and an average of $67,072, based on Wage Price Index growth of 12.61% since financial year 2022.
+The 2021 Census showed individual incomes at the 6th percentile ($538 weekly) and household income at the 54th percentile.
+In Edensor Park, 33.3% of residents (3,398 people) fell into the $1,500 - 2,999 income bracket, similar to regional levels where 30.9% occupied this bracket.
+High housing costs consumed 15.9% of income, but strong earnings placed disposable income at the 55th percentile.

 Frequently Asked Questions - Income